Tutorial: Explore a Power BI sample

 From your workspace, select the Retail Analysis Sample dashboard to open it.

-The dashboard opens, with a variety of visualization tiles.
+The dashboard opens, with various visualization tiles.

 Select the This Year's Sales, New & Existing Stores tile, of $22 M.